WAYOUT_blp, WAYOUT ArtSpace, Kandos, at 13 June 2023 with 139 objects. Silversalt Photography

 WAYOUT_blp, WAYOUT ArtSpace, Kandos, at 19 June 2023 with 140 objects.
 Photo: the artist

 WAYOUT_blp opened at WAYOUT on 13 May 2023 with 132 objects arranged on the floor of the WAYOUT building to make the shape of a blp.
 Another eight objects were lent over the 7 weeks of the exhibition before the blp dissolved on 25 June as the objects began returning home.
-Thankyou to the following people who enabled the work to be made by lending an object they normally live with: Christine Ackers, Glenn Albrecht, Wendy Alexander, Jock Alexander, Susan Andrews, Gus Armstrong, Vilma Bader, Karen Banks, Mandy Barker, Suzanne Bartos, Anthony Bautovich, Jenny Beach, Elia Bosshard, Linden Braye, Jenny Brown, Anthony Cahill, Sue Callanan, Tracey Callinan, Oscar Capezio, Faith Cauchi, John Cauchi, Steven Cavanagh, David Chemke, Liz Coats, Charles Cooper, Maryanne Coutts, Jodi Crammond, Jude Crawford, Leo Cremonese, Marghanita da Cruz, Vivienne Dadour, Robert Daley, Max Daley, Ruby Davies, Julia Davis, Kate Deacock, Karen-Lea Delaney, Damian Dillon, Daryl & Kara Dinger King, Linda Doyle, Ella Dreyfus, Jacquelene Drinkall, Heather Dunn, Lynne Eastaway, Rachel Ellis, Michelle Faber, Harrie Fasher, Ann Finegan, Jen Friedland, Joe Frost, Sandy & Tom Fullerton, Beata Geyer, Lesley Giovanelli, June Golland, Don Graham, Clare Graham, Anne Graham, Chantal Grech, Luna Gui, Yasmin Hannouf, Christine Hassall, David Hitcheson, WeiZen Ho, Sophie Horne, Stephanie Houghten, Lucas Ihlein, Annelies Jahn, Tim Johnman, Leahlani Johnson, Jan Johnson, Tamara Lawry, Chelsea Lehmann, Jen Lennon, Ian Leonard, Glenn Locklee, Kris Long, Diane Losche, Mabu, Kate Mackay, Nic Mason, Tiff Mason, Cate McCarthy, Fleur McDonald, Fiona McDonald, Ian Milliss, Finola Moorhead, Jude Morrell, Anne Mosey, Mikaela Murphy, Christine Myerscough, Juanita Hyde (with Apeksha Halasagi & Kate Stitt), Maddie O’Brien, Tony Oates, Aude Parichot, Jane Patterson, George Pollard, Madeleine Preston, Megan Rawlings, Margaret Roberts, Steve Sven Rogers, Emma Rooney, Margaret Seymour, Peter Simmons, Lea Simpson, Steve Sinn, Lucy Smith, Mandy Smith, Tracey Sorensen, Yvonne Sorensen, Rolande Souliere, Alan Spackman, Phil Spark, Anke Stäcker, John Stanfield, Mish Stockwell, Deb Stone, Emma Syme, Kate Swadling, Paola Talbert, Denise Thompson, Moira Thompson, Vianne Tourle, Jaime Tsai, Trudy Vermeuler, Freya Ververis, Vsevelod Vlaskine, Ruth Waller, Toni Warburton, Gary Warner, Robyn Webster, David White, Leanne Wicks, Emma Wise, Alex Wisser, Elke Wohlfahrt, Peter Wohlfahrt, Renate Yates and Yiorgos Zafiriou.
+Thankyou to the following people who enabled the work to be made by lending an object you normally live with: Christine Ackers, Glenn Albrecht, Wendy Alexander, Jock Alexander, Susan Andrews, Gus Armstrong, Vilma Bader, Karen Banks, Mandy Barker, Suzanne Bartos, Anthony Bautovich, Jenny Beach, Anthony Bond, Elia Bosshard, Linden Braye, Jenny Brown, Anthony Cahill, Sue Callanan, Tracey Callinan, Oscar Capezio, Faith Cauchi, John Cauchi, Steven Cavanagh, David Chemke, Liz Coats, Charles Cooper, Maryanne Coutts, Jodi Crammond, Jude Crawford, Leo Cremonese, Marghanita da Cruz, Vivienne Dadour, Robert Daley, Max Daley, Ruby Davies, Julia Davis, Kate Deacock, Karen-Lea Delaney, Damian Dillon, Daryl & Kara Dinger King, Linda Doyle, Ella Dreyfus, Jacquelene Drinkall, Heather Dunn, Lynne Eastaway, Rachel Ellis, Michelle Faber, Harrie Fasher, Ann Finegan, Jen Friedland, Joe Frost, Sandy & Tom Fullerton, Beata Geyer, Lesley Giovanelli, June Golland, Don Graham, Clare Graham, Anne Graham, Chantal Grech, Luna Gui, Yasmin Hannouf, Christine Hassall, David Hitcheson, WeiZen Ho, Sophie Horne, Stephanie Houghten, Juanita Hyde (with Apeksha Halasagi & Kate Stitt), Lucas Ihlein, Annelies Jahn, Tim Johnman, Leahlani Johnson, Jan Johnson, Tamara Lawry, Chelsea Lehmann, Jen Lennon, Ian Leonard, Glenn Locklee, Kris Long, Diane Losche, Mabu, Kate Mackay, Nic Mason, Tiff Mason, Cate McCarthy, Fleur McDonald, Fiona McDonald, Ian Milliss, Finola Moorhead, Jude Morrell, Anne Mosey, Mikaela Murphy, Christine Myerscough, Maddie O’Brien, Tony Oates, Aude Parichot, Jane Patterson, George Pollard, Madeleine Preston, Megan Rawlings, Margaret Roberts, Steve Sven Rogers, Emma Rooney, Margaret Seymour, Peter Simmons, Lea Simpson, Steve Sinn, Lucy Smith, Mandy Smith, Tracey Sorensen, Yvonne Sorensen, Rolande Souliere, Alan Spackman, Phil Spark, Anke Stäcker, John Stanfield, Mish Stockwell, Deb Stone, Emma Syme, Kate Swadling, Paola Talbert, Denise Thompson, Moira Thompson, Vianne Tourle, Jaime Tsai, Trudy Vermeuler, Freya Ververis, Vsevelod Vlaskine, Ruth Waller, Toni Warburton, Gary Warner, Robyn Webster, David White, Leanne Wicks, Emma Wise, Alex Wisser, Elke Wohlfahrt, Peter Wohlfahrt, Renate Yates and Yiorgos Zafiriou.

 WAYOUT_blp was planned as a site-specific artwork that set out to make the site an active player in the work through the participation of people who live on it.
 It invited anyone to select and lend an object they live with, to be arranged with others into one shape on the WAYOUT floor.
 I saw its potential to validate communal regard for wherever we live, and for the wider place in which we all live together, through a simple ritual that anyone can participate in.